ccg-v/cpp_modules/cpp_06/ex02/README.md

 <details>
 <summary><strong>If derived classes are empty, how can we identify their types?</strong></summary>

 The challenge here lies in identifying the actual type of an object when the derived classes are empty and don’t have any members or methods that differentiate them.
-This is where the power of polymorphism and runtime type identification (RTTI) in C++ come into play.
+This is where the power of polymorphism and runtime type identification (RTTI)[^1] in C++ come into play.

 * **Identifying the Type Using a Pointer**